Negative Ties Highlight Hidden Extremes in Social Media Polarization: Conclusion

 \section{Conclusion}

 As social media becomes one of the primary mechanisms for ideological exchange and emotional expression, it is an increasingly pressing challenge to understand and quantify polarization in digital environments.
 This study addresses a key gap by exploring what negative ties reveal about polarization that positive interactions alone cannot.
-Using data from Menéame, a Spanish social media platform, we investigated the dynamics of polarization through a dual-method approach and created a publicly available dataset for future research (available at \url{https://github.com/sodascience/meneame_polarization}).
+Using data from Menéame, a Spanish social media platform, we investigated the dynamics of polarization through a dual-method approach and created a publicly available dataset for future research (available at \url{https://doi.org/10.5281/zenodo.15682068}).

-By combining the results of SHEEP applied to the signed network and Correspondence Analysis (CA) on the unsigned network, we identified both ideological divisions and critical interaction patterns, such as antagonism between extreme factions.
-SHEEP proves to be particularly effective at capturing antagonistic relationships, as seen for the Russia-Ukraine topic, where pro- and against-NATO users used negative votes to target opposing factions.
-In contrast, CA provides a broader mapping of ideological polarization, embedding users and news outlets along a political spectrum, which we verify against an independent measure of ideology derived from Twitter and PoliticalWatch.
+By comparing the results of SHEEP on the signed network and Correspondence Analysis (CA) on the unsigned network, we identified both ideological divisions and critical interaction patterns, such as antagonism between extreme factions.
+Both CA and SHEEP successfully map users and outlets along a political spectrum (verified against independent ideology measures from Twitter and PoliticalWatch), with CA somewhat more effectively mapping ideological polarization among users.
+However, by including negative links through SHEEP, we reveal behaviors that remain hidden in unsigned networks.
+For example, in the Russia-Ukraine topic, we detect extreme users who are not only involved in antagonistic interactions but consistently upvote content from Russia-affiliated outlets like RT.
+This highlights the value of negative ties for identifying users who may play a disproportionate role in spreading polarizing or foreign-influenced narratives.

-Our findings show that negative ties play a crucial role in uncovering the behaviors of extreme users who engage in high levels of antagonism.
-We find that far-left users on Menéame are more likely to interact across ideological lines through negative votes, as compared to far-right users, who tend to remain isolated in their interaction patterns.
-Additionally, the platform's predominantly left-leaning user base amplifies echo chambers and conflicts between factions.
+Our findings show that negative ties are crucial for identifying extreme users who engage in antagonistic behavior.
+Moreover, we find that far-left users on Menéame are more likely to interact across ideological lines through negative votes, as compared to far-right users, who tend to remain isolated in their interaction patterns.
+In general, the dual-method approach we take here indicates that the signed and unsigned networks provide complementary insights into the structure of the polarization, and that both can be used together to better understand ideological dynamics—revealing not only users' ideological stances, but how they engage with opposing views and contribute to antagonistic activity.